masseygeoinformaticscollaboratory/quaketext/README.md

-# QuakeText project - Pipeline for Impact NER training and testing
+# QuakeText project - Impact NER data formatting, training and testing

 #### Semester 2 2022

 #### Sophie Francis

 All folders contain a virtual environment venv to store all import packages specific to each task.
+Some of these are large and have not been uploaded to GitHub

 ## ./CSVtoJSONcode